Saturday, February 17, 2024

 4. Fatal Familiar Insomnia.

-Initially, symptoms are hallucination and panic attacks.
-A few months later, patients are unable to fall asleep and rapidly lose weight and develop dementia and death.
-Mutation of PRNP gene is responsible for this disease.
+Initially, symptoms include hallucinations and panic attacks.
+A few months later, patients are unable to fall asleep, rapidly lose weight, and develop dementia and die.
+Mutation of the PRNP gene is responsible for this disease.

 5. Kuru.